• Skip to primary navigation

 Green tea is one of the most popular beverages worldwide, yet, it remains somewhat of an enigma.

 So, what is green tea?
-Well, to put it simply, green tea is a type of tea made from Camellia sinensis leaves that have not undergone the same withering and oxidation process as black and oolong teas.
+Green tea is a type of tea made from Camellia sinensis leaves that have not undergone the same withering and oxidation process as black and oolong teas.

 This process allows the leaves to maintain more of their natural antioxidants and polyphenols, making green tea a superfood in its own right.